 Indoor Basil Plant Care

 Fertilize your basil plant every 2 weeks with half-strength balanced liquid fertilizer during the growing season.
-Reduce the fertilizer frequency if you see the overfertilization symptoms like browning leaf tips, wilting or yellowing lower leaves, and white crust of accumulated salts on the soil.
+Reduce the fertilizer frequency if you see the overfertilization symptoms like browning leaf tips, wilting or yellowing lower leaves, and a white crust of accumulated salts on the soil.
 If required, flush the soil.

 To understand the plant nutrient deficiency symptoms well, check out this article from the University of Arizona’s Extension.